GyanendraTiwary/Blood_Buddy/README.md

 This project was made by a group of 4 people:

-Gyanendra Tiwari
+Gyanendra Tiwari,
-Manali Desai
+Manali Desai,
-Maitreyee Jadhav
+Maitreyee Jadhav,
 Raghav Bhandari